-But, there are many Miami summer activities, and as part of the Greater Miami Convention & Visitors Bureau’s Miami Temptations programs, you’ll find some awesome accommodations, restaurants, and spas deals throughout the summer months.
+But, there are many Miami summer activities.
+As part of the Greater Miami Convention & Visitors Bureau’s Miami Temptations programs, you’ll find some awesome accommodations, restaurants, and spa deals throughout the summer months.

 Where to Stay During Your 2 Days in Miami Itinerary?

 You may be wondering, is Miami safe?
-It certainly is, though; you’ll find crime like most major cities.
+It certainly is, though; you’ll find crime in most major cities.
 Some of the safest neighborhoods to stay in Miami include: